Perl-Toolchain-Gang/toolchain-site/lancaster-consensus.md

   release.
 CPAN clients must not set this variable.
 Distribution packagers (ppm, deb, rpm, etc.) should not set this variable.

-There are already two libraries on CPAN to make it easier to set these variable correctly:
+There are already two libraries on CPAN to make it easier to test these variable correctly:

 * [Test::Is](http://p3rl.org/Test::Is)
 * [Test::DescribeMe](http://p3rl.org/Test::DescribeMe)

+These variables must be set for all phases of configuration and testing, including running Makefile.PL or Build.PL and subsequent build and test phases.

 CPAN smokers and integration testers must indicate automated, non-interactive testing and may request extended testing, depending on